Metal Gear: Reception and legacy

 Several boss fights have been praised for their variety and strategy required to beat them.
 The series is notorious for its fourth wall breaking scenes.
 The storyline has been commented to maintain "rich characterization" while touching on some controversial themes.
 Hideo Kojima's ambitious script in Metal Gear Solid 2 has been praised, some calling it the first example of a postmodern video game, while others have argued that it anticipated concepts such as post-truth politics, fake news, echo chambers and alternative facts.
 The series' storytelling in general has received praise for being among "the most fascinating science fiction stories in any medium".
 The series' cutscenes have often been praised for their graphics and the characters' stunt performances."The Top Ten Video Game Openings," Game Informer 187 (November 2008): 38.
 Nevertheless, a common criticism has been the scenes' lengthiness, as well as some parts of the storyline.
 Raiden's unexpected introduction as the main protagonist in Metal Gear Solid 2, due to his lack of appearances in the games' trailers and how he replaces fan-favorite character Solid Snake, has been deemed as one of the most controversial parts of the entire series.
 The series' audio has been acclaimed to the point of receiving awards for its use of sound and music.

 The Metal Gear series inspired numerous video game developers.
 Splinter Cell and Far Cry 2 designer Clint Hocking stated that every stealth-action game "owes its existence to the success of Metal Gear" and that, "Without Metal Gear, there would be no stealth games."
 Splinter Cell producer Mathieu Ferland said "Metal Gear Solid was a huge inspiration for Splinter Cell" and it "was a pioneer for both the genre and the quality of directing".
 Silicon Knights founder Denis Dyack said Metal Gear Solid's "story, script, characters, voice acting, and cinemas" were "a landmark" and "guiding light to the future of videogames."
 Unreal and Gears of War creator Cliff Bleszinski cited the military themes and action gameplay of Metal Gear as a major influence on his work, and he named Gears of War in homage to Metal Gear.
+Tenchu creator Takuma Endo cited the early 2D Metal Gear games as an influence.
 Thief creator Tom Leonard said Metal Gear Solid's success convinced them that experimental stealth gameplay could be marketable and "revitalized the team" in "the closing months of the project."
 Sumo Digital designer Emily Knox cited Metal Gear Solid as an early formative influence on their work.
 Crysis 2 animator Luke Kelly said the game's animations were inspired by Metal Gear Solid 4.
-Critics have also noted that the 2014 Marvel Cinematic Universe film Captain America: The Winter Soldier has a number of striking similarities to scenes and plot elements from the Metal Gear Solid series, particularly Metal Gear Solid 2.
+Neil Druckmann cited the revelation of Raiden in Metal Gear Solid 2 as an influence on The Last of Us Part II (2020).

+Beyond video games, filmmaker Jordan Peele cited the series as an inspiration, particularly Metal Gear Solid 2.
+Several critics have also drawn comparisons between the Metal Gear Solid series, especially Metal Gear Solid 2, and the Marvel Cinematic Universe film Captain America: The Winter Soldier (2014).